Lodewijk Grondijs: Inter-war period

 In the early 1920s he settled in Paris working for the Laboratoire des Recherches Physiques of the Sorbonne and studying history of arts and Byzantology.

 In 1928 he returned to the Netherlands and due to his by Dutch standards extraordinary knowledge of art history he was made teacher of the history of Byzantine and Russian culture at Royal University of Utrecht by 1931.
-He also became secretary of the anti-Soviet anti-communist Comité voor Nationale Samenwerking (comité for national cooperation).
+He also became secretary of the anti-Soviet anti-communist Comité voor Nationale Samenwerking (commitee for national cooperation).
 In 1935 became a full professor of Byzantine history and art at Utrecht University.
 In 1939 he became associate professor of iconography and church art.

 From 1929 to 1936 he was an employee of De Rijkseenheid, a pro-colonial periodical.
 In 1932 and 1933 he fought on the Japanese side in Manchuria.
 He also joined the nationalists in the Spanish Civil War and agitated for them upon returning home.
 In the 1930s he was also involved in archaeological excavations.
 Love of adventure and war must have been irresistible, for he later went to Manchuria to report on the Japanese invasion of Manchuria.
 He met with Chiang Kai-shek, Puyi and Thubten Chökyi Nyima the Panchen Lama.
 In 1936-37 he was in Spain during the Spanish Civil War, afterwards in 1939 accompanying the Hungarian army as it occupied Ruthenia, as a result of the Munich Agreement.